Will Your Self Published Book Sales Grow Over Time?

 Authors realize their resources are depleted from the launch and that they’ll have to spend even more to keep sales going.
 Just as it’s nearly impossible to force water upwards back to the top of a waterfall, pushing book sales back up to the launch period peak can take a massive investment in advertising and promotion.

 Being aware of this unique sales cycle can help authors plan for a more cost-effective maintenance level of marketing over the book’s entire lifetime.

 The Self Publishing Hamster Wheel

-Another strategy authors use to sell more self published books is to keep self publishing more and more books.
-The theory is that the new books help promote the author’s previously published books.
+Another strategy authors use to sell more self-published books is to keep self-publishing more and more books.
+The theory is that new books help promote the author’s previously published books.
 There is some logic to that.
 If a reader likes your latest book, they may be interested in buying whatever else you have available.
-So some self published authors are constantly churning out new material, hoping that this will be the thing that increases book sales of their existing books.
+So some self-published authors are constantly churning out new material, hoping that this will be the thing that increases book sales of their existing books.

 The other aspect of constantly creating new books is that you’re not leveraging your existing fan base.
 Think about this.
 I’ve found that a realistic forecast for annual unit book sales is about 1 percent of your total author fan base.
 One percent!
 So there is ample opportunity for marketing your existing books to your existing fans.